This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #SameSilkySmoothTaste #CollectiveBias

 - Serve immediately over yellow rice and garnish with cilantro.

-If you make this red curry chickpeas and vegetables dish for dinner and post a picture on Instagram, please tag me using the hashtag #StaceyHomemaker so I can see your delicious creation!
+If you make this red curry chickpeas and vegetable dish for dinner and post a picture on Instagram, please tag me using the hashtag #StaceyHomemaker so I can see your delicious creation!

 How do you incorporate Silk milk into your daily life?
 In your morning coffee, in your afternoon smoothie, or in your healthy dinner?
 Let me know in the comments!